t348575/energy-benchmark/README.md

 name: rocksdb                                   # Prefix for result folder
 settings:
   device: /dev/nvme2n1                          # Device to run benchmarks on
-  numa:                                         # Force a NUMA configuration.
-Optional, will pass the option to the benchmark if it supports, else uses numactl
+  numa:                                         # Optional, force a NUMA configuration, will pass the option to the benchmark if it supports, else uses numactl
     cpunodebind: 1
     membind: 1
-  nvme_power_states: [0, 1]                     # NVMe power states to test.
-Optional, will not set any state by default
+  nvme_power_states: [0, 1]                     # Optional, NVMe power states to test, will not set any state by default.
-  max_repeat: 5                                 # Maximum number of repetitions of each benchmark configuration.
-Optional, will not perform repetitions if not set
+  max_repeat: 5                                 # Optional, Maximum number of repetitions of each benchmark configuration, will not perform repetitions if not set.
-  should_trace: true                            # Use bpftrace to trace NVMe calls.
-Optional, disabled by default
+  should_trace: true                            # Optional, Use bpftrace to trace NVMe calls, disabled by default.
   cpu_max_power_watts: 200                      # Your CPU's maximum rated power, used for filtering faulty readings during plot generation
+  sleep_between_experiments: 60                 # Optional, benchmark sits idle for X seconds after each experiment
+  sleep_after_writes: 60                        # Optional, benchmark sits idle for X seconds after each experiment only IF write_hint returns true
+                                                # i.e. if the experiment might have performed write operations (to allow for GC settle)
-  cpu_freq:                                     # Limit CPU frequency, Optional.
+  cpu_freq:                                     # Optional, Limit CPU frequency.
     freq: 1200000
     default_governor: schedutil                 # Default frequency governor to return to after the benchmark
-  cgroup_io:                                    # Use Cgroup v2 IO, Optional.
+  cgroup_io:                                    # Optional, Use Cgroup v2 IO limits.
-    max:                                        # io.max.
-Optional.
+    max:                                        # Optional, io.max.
       bps:                                      # specify bps or iops
         r: 629145600
         w: 629145600
-    weight: 200                                 # io.weight.
-Optional.
+    weight: 200                                 # Optional, io.weight.
-    latency: 50                                 # io.latency.
-Optional.
+    latency: 50                                 # Optional, io.latency.
     cost:
-      qos: Auto                                 # io.cost.qos.
-Optional, specify Auto or User.
+      qos: Auto                                 # Optional, io.cost.qos, specify Auto or User.
       # qos: !User
       #   pct:
       #     r: 45